SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon ACP ERS11 - HIX01.md

 # Axon ACP ERS11 - HIX01

-Thisdriver can be used to display and configure information of the **Axon ACP ERS11 - HIX01** card.
+This driver can be used to display and configure information of the **Axon ACP ERS11 - HIX01** card.
 This is a dual-channel high-performance 3Gb/s, HD and SD SDI basic video and embedded audio probe (signal integrity monitor) with clean video switch-over function.

 ## About